What is family violence?

 PASAT takes direction from and works together with adults experiencing harm, abuse, and neglect to improve their lives.
 For more information, see The Personal Advocacy and Safeguarding Adult Trust.

-Whaikaha, Ministry of Disabled People provides needs assessment services that can help disabled people and disabled people’s whānau, family and support people to identify and access support across New Zealand.
-For more information see Whaikaha Needs Assessment Services.
+Whaikaha Ministry for Disabled People provides needs assessment services that can help disabled people and disabled people’s whānau, family and support people to identify and access support across New Zealand.
+For more information see Whaikaha Needs assessment services.